Exhibition Survey – To participate, click here

 “Our favorite hikes, climbs, and ski runs are tied to rich geologic histories… there are stories beneath our feet,” Garlick says.
 “I think we often view the mountains as an inert landscape—an environment that we explore and inhabit, a setting for our adventures.
 But the mountains have their own stories—how the different rock formations came to be, how the mountains have been sculpted through time, sometimes slowly, sometimes very fast, and how they continue to change today.
 This exhibit allows us to explore the connections between our mountain adventures and the stories of the mountains themselves.
 It gives you a sense of being connected to a much bigger picture, a much longer tale.”

 To the Extremes examines the science, art, culture and recreation of the White Mountains, with a special emphasis on mountain tourism and recreation.
-The exhibition is part of a larger educational project called Beyond Granite: A History of Mountains and People, which also includes online resources at plymouth.edu/museum-of-the-white-mountains, and an exhibition at the Museum of the White Mountains in Plymouth, NH slated to open in March 2014.
+The exhibition is part of a larger educational project called Beyond Granite: The Geology of Adventure, which also includes online resources at plymouth.edu/museum-of-the-white-mountains, and an exhibition at the Museum of the White Mountains in Plymouth, NH slated to open in March 2014.

 “This is another way for the new Museum to learn how to best meet the needs of our growing audiences,” says Museum of the White Mountains Director Dr. Catherine Amidon.
 “Not only will people be able to see the touring exhibition in various sites and online, but they will be asked to share feedback online.
 Though technology, user-generated feedback and even content will help us to shape the second exhibition.
 This is the kind of interactive experience that will help make the history, culture and environmental legacy of the region more personal and immediate for participants.”